What are plasticizers, and are they bad for our health?

 INSUFFICIENT EVIDENCE

-— No evidence found in archive to confirm or refute the claim about plasticizers' function.
+No relevant evidence found in cross-references, web search, or Wikipedia to support the claim about plasticizers' function.

 “Plasticizers are found in everyday items like plastic shower curtains, shrink-wrap, PVC raincoats, and flexible tubing.”